 This voluntary Framework consists of standards, guidelines, and best practices to manage cybersecurity-related risks.
 The Cybersecurity Framework’s flexible and cost-effective approach helps to promote the protection and resilience of critical infrastructure important to the economy and national security.

 The National Cybersecurity Center of Excellence is a collaborative hub where industry, government agencies, and academic institutions work together to address businesses’ most pressing cybersecurity issues.

-The National Initiative for Cybersecurity Education is a partnership between government, academia, and the private sector focused on cybersecurity education, training, and workforce development.
+NICE is a partnership between government, academia, and the private sector focused on cybersecurity education, training, and workforce development.

 Learn more about the Applied Cybersecurity Division's Programs